bcdev/dashi/docs/usage.md

-The Chartlets framework has two types of users.
+The Chartlets framework has two types of users:

-- **Application contributors** develop new contributions for a specific web application.
+- **Application contributors** develop new contributions for a specific web application that is powered by Chartlets.
-- **Application providers** develop the web application and the service that allows for server-side UI contributions.
+- **Application providers** develop the web application and the service that allows for server-side UI contributions using Chartlets.

 ## Application contributor guide